 The main hormone your thyroid produces is called thyroxine, known as T4 for short.
 T4 is what the thyroid gland produces, and it requires a LOT of nutrients in the process.

-in order to properly produce T4.
+In order to properly produce T4, your body needs:

 Needless to say, it’s incredibly nutrient intensive!
 With so much in the balance, it’s important to be aware that there are many factors that can inhibit production of T4, even for those who have normally functioning thyroid glands.
 Endocrine disruptors - stress, infection, physical trauma, radiation, certain medications, and fluoride - all play into the speed and efficiency with which your thyroid produces T4.